nubenetes/awesome-kubernetes/docs/kubernetes.md

     * [kubedex.com: autoscaling 🌟](https://kubedex.com/autoscaling)
 * [Google Play: Learning Solution - Learn Kubernetes 🌟🌟🌟](https://play.google.com/store/apps/details?id=com.LearningSolution.LearnKubernetes)
 * [Google Play: TomApp - Learn Kubernetes](https://play.google.com/store/apps/details?id=tomtran.learnkubernetes)
+* [Play with Kubernetes 🌟🌟🌟🌟](https://labs.play-with-k8s.com/) A simple, interactive and fun playground to learn Kubernetes

 ## 1.1.
 Local Installers
 * [Minikube](https://github.com/kubernetes/minikube) A tool that makes it easy to run Kubernetes locally inside a Linux VM.
 It's aimed on users who want to just test it out or use it for development.
 It cannot spin up a production cluster, it's a one node machine with no high availability.